OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 C++).
 This is particularly important for a scripting language, where code execution is generally slower, and it is often necessary to use a compiled language like C for implementing computationally intensive functions.
-On top of this native integration ability, the community has developed some excellent tools, such as F2PY (http://cens.ioc.ee/projects/f2py2e/) (FORTRAN to Python) and SWIG (Simplified Wrapper and Interface Generator), that simplify the process of building the wrapper for a code.
+On top of this native integration ability, the community has developed some excellent tools, such as F2PY (http://cens.ioc.ee/projects/f2py2e/) (FORTRAN to Python) and :term:`SWIG` (Simplified Wrapper and Interface Generator), that simplify the process of building the wrapper for a code.
 As the name implies, F2PY is a Python utility that takes a FORTRAN source code file and compiles and generates a wrapped object callable from Python.
-F2PY is actually part of the numerical computing package NumPy.
+F2PY is actually part of the numerical computing package :term:`NumPy`.
 SWIG has a broader application and can be used to generate wrappers for C and C++ functions for execution in a variety of different target languages, including Python.
 For the most general case, Python has the built-in capability to wrap any shared object or dynamically loadable library (DLL) written in any